 Is using this friendly reminder to pay rent a good idea for your business?
-For some people yes; for others, no. Let’s find out if this is going to be a good fit with your tenants and properties by learning more about rent reminders.
+For some people, yes; for others, no. Let’s learn more about rent reminders to determine if this will fit your tenants and properties well.

 A Table Of Contents: Friendly Rent Reminder